UFC Fight Night: Werdum vs. Volkov: Predictions & Analysis

 A few statistical edges stand out.
 Sobotta throws significantly more leather — a 1.3 sig. strike per minute gap.
 Sobotta is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Sobotta has tighter striking defense, making opponents miss more often.

-**The Pick: Leon Edwards over Peter Sobotta.** We're leaning Edwards here at 74%, a solid but not overwhelming edge.
-Notably, the betting market has Edwards at 65% implied while our model sees 74% — a 9-point disagreement that could signal value.
+The Pick: Leon Edwards over Peter Sobotta.
+We're leaning Edwards here at 68%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 John Phillips